 CABIN (Cognitive x Affective Behavior Integrative Neuroscience) Lab

 New Science 1205

-Dr. Carlson is the Director of the Cognitive × Affective Behavior & Integrative Neuroscience (CABIN) laboratory.
+Dr. Carlson and Dr. Fang are the Co-Directors of the Cognitive × Affective Behavior & Integrative Neuroscience (CABIN) laboratory.
 As the name suggests, the CABIN lab studies affective processing—especially aspects of affective processing that concern its interaction with cognition—integrating across behavioral and brain imaging measures (e.g., EEG/ERP, NIRS, and MRI).
 At any given time, the lab contains approximately 20 undergraduate and graduate students.
 Examples of recently completed or ongoing CABIN lab research projects include:

 - Identification of neuroplastic changes in the brain (measured by MRI) following attention training on a mobile device to reduce hyper-vigilance and anxiety.